An iconic wine label is blending Aussie and American wines — and it’s working

 Not so for Peter Gago, chief winemaker for Penfolds, Australia’s iconic winery.
 When Gago brought his team to the United States to create a new series of wines, they weren’t just making California vino.
 They unabashedly set out to make Penfolds wines in California.

-“California sun above, and California soil below,” Gago explained in a recent Zoom chat.
+“California sun above and California soil below,” Gago explained in a recent Zoom chat.
 “But everything in between is Penfolds.”

 Founded in 1844, Penfolds has always blended wines from various vineyards and even regions to achieve a consistent house style and expression.
 The strategy has been successful in creating a large line of wines with high quality up and down the price range.
 Penfolds Grange, widely considered one of the world’s finest wines, sells for $850 a bottle.
 The current release, 2016, should begin reaching peak maturity in another 25 years.
 Meanwhile, the Koonunga Hill line is priced for everyday drinking at $14.